-Personal Assistant Resume Example + Salaries, Writing tips and Information
+Personal Assistant Resume: Example and Tips

 Personal assistants provide administrative support to senior staff, generally on a one-to-one basis.
 Personal assistants play a vital role in time management, scheduling meetings and organizing events.
 The position also has the potential for excellent career growth, where you can progress to executive assistant or company secretary.

 Our tips and resume examples will help you compose a perfect resume, enabling you to stand out from the crowd of applicants.